aws/aws-sdk-java-v2/docs/design/core/metrics/Design.md

 ### metrics-publishers
 * This is a new module that contains implementations of all SDK supported publishers
 * Under this module, a new sub-module is created for each publisher (`cloudwatch-publisher`, `csm-publisher`)
-* Customers has to **explicitly add dependency** on these modules to use the sdk provided publishers
+* Customers have to **explicitly add dependency** on these modules to use the sdk provided publishers

 ## Performance
-One of the main tenets for metrics is “Enabling default metrics should have minimal impact on the application performance".
-The following design choices are made to ensure enabling metrics does not effect performance significantly.
+One of the main tenets for metrics is "Enabling default metrics should have minimal impact on the application performance".
+The following design choices are made to ensure enabling metrics does not affect performance significantly.

 * When collecting metrics, a No-op metric collector is used if metrics are disabled.
 All methods in this collector are no-op and return immediately.